 The Tie That Binds is a site created by Jeff Lander, an associate with the Paraclete Mission Group.
 He designed the site because of a passion to care, connect, and collaborate with those serving in ministry (pastors, missionaries, para-church leaders, youth pastors, etc.) and to "come alongside" them to encourage, engage and equip them to find success in ministry and, more importantly, their own lives.

 As a child, Jeff remembers singing the hymn, Blest Be The Tie That Binds, at the end of many church services.
 While holding hands and standing in a circle, the folks at Faith Baptist Church sang out the song with hearts full of love.
 It was in this rural, New England town where he developed a an understanding of the love and ties that bind Christian hearts together.

-Today, a former associate pastor with 13 years experience working with children, youth, and families and another 12 years experience as a missionary serving orphaned and vulnerable children, Jeff understands the life of a ministry leader - a two-sided street of joy and struggle.
+Today, a former associate pastor with 13 years experience working with children, youth, and families and another 15 years experience as a missionary, Jeff understands the life of a ministry leader - a two-sided street of joy and struggle.
 There's wonderful moments filled with celebration and praise... and then there can be lonely, disappointing moments that sap our strength and question our calling.

 This site is for hard times in ministry: